-Show Courses Offered (Spring 2014 Undergraduate Day Division Course Schedule is available for viewing)
+Show Courses Offered (Fall 2014 Undergraduate Day Division Course Schedule is available for viewing)

 The Registrar's Office is responsible for maintaining accurate academic records of all students who are or have been enrolled at Thomas College; for providing transcripts and other official records as requested by an authorized individual; for facilitating the registration of students and for administering the College's academic policies.
 The responsibilities support the College's academic mission.